toholdaquill/95-theses-of-cyber/README.md

 Natural laws govern the cyber domain.
 Laws that explain in simple terms the complex and bewildering changes we now witness.

-Understand thtese natural laws and profit.
+Understand these natural laws and profit.
 Fail to learn these lessons at your peril.

 So why "95 Theses"?